SSLs.com stopped providing Symantec certificates on December 1, 2016.

 You can find the guide on SSL certificate reissue process via this portal here.

-As for the Symantec, GeoTrust and Thawte certificates which are about to expire, you will have an opportunity to replace them with mapped COMODO SSL (Comodo (now Sectigo) alternatives) by clicking on the link in the renewal notification.
+You have an opportunity to replace your expiring certificate with a similar COMODO SSL (Comodo (now Sectigo) alternatives) by clicking on the link in the renewal notification.
 You will be automatically redirected to your SSLs.com account and forwarded to the shopping cart where you will be able to purchase an identical Comodo (now Sectigo) SSL.

 In case you encounter any difficulties during the process or have any related questions, please don’t hesitate to contact us.